-Other Revenues for the six-month period ended February 28, 2019, amounted to \$52,246 (\$12,005 - 2018) and consisted of interest and management revenues and amounts for administrative services rebilled out to other companies.
+Interest income and other revenues for the nine-month period ended May 31, 2019, amounted to \$70,338 (\$22,889 - 2018) and consisted of interest income, sublease income and amounts for administrative services rebilled out to other companies.
+The increase from the previous period was due to interest and sublease incomes.
 Given its status as a mining exploration company, Critical Elements does not generate any steady income, and must finance its activities by issuing equity.